National Weather Service United States Department of Commerce

 at 5:26 pm CDT

-The tornado began in a densely wooded area east of Loon Curl Rd within a private hunting camp.
-It tracked northeast towards County Rd 13, crossing through and destroying several pine groves along its path.
-In the area of most intense damage, a pine grove featured hundreds of snapped trees in a width of roughly 500 yards.
+The tornado began in a densely wooded area east of Loon Curl Road within a private hunting camp.
+It tracked northeast towards County Road 13, crossing through and destroying several pine groves along its path.
+In the area of most intense damage, a pine grove featured hundreds of snapped trees along a width of roughly 500 yards.
 The EF2 rating was determined strictly from this area of concentrated tree damage.
-The tornado began to weaken as it crossed County road 13 just south of Alamuchee Creek where multiple softwood trees were uprooted and a few were snapped.
-It continued northeast where it then crossed a dirt road just east of county road 13 where it produced sporadic tree damage.
+The tornado began to weaken as it crossed County Road 13 just south of Alamuchee Creek, where multiple softwood trees were uprooted and a few were snapped.
+It continued northeast where it then crossed a dirt road just east of County Road 13 where it produced sporadic tree damage.
 The tornado dissipated shortly thereafter.

 Radar Image